-A Member commended the Department and the success of the kerbside recycling service and he felt this justified the introduction of the system in 2015 Another Member asked whether green waste included was collected from the Borough's social housing providers, the Officer undertook to investigate.
+A Member commended the Team on their good work, and said that the introduction of the new system in 2015 had been a success.

+Another Member asked whether green waste included was collected from the Borough's social housing providers, the Officer undertook to investigate.

 The Committee AGREED to recommend that the report be accepted and the information contained therein be noted.

+Councillor M. Cook joined the meeting at this juncture.

-No. 8 FORWARD WORK PROGRAMME: 19TH OCTOBER 2020 The Forward Work Programme for the meeting scheduled for the 19 th October, 2020 was submitted.
+The Forward Work Programme for the meeting scheduled for the 19th October, 2020 was submitted.

 The Chair reported that the Cemetery Capacity report had been moved to the November meeting.

 A brief discussion ensued when the Scrutiny Officer confirmed that Straying Animals would be the subject of a future report to Committee.

-The Committee AGREED that the report be accepted.
-No. 9 EXEMPT ITEM No. 10 REGIONAL WOOD WASTE RECYCLING FACILITY Councillor B. Summers declared an interest in the following item.
+The Committee AGREED, subject to the foregoing, that the report be accepted.

+No. 9 | REGIONAL WOOD WASTE RECYCLING FACILITY

+Councillor B. Summers declared an interest in the following item.

 Having regard to the views expressed by the Proper Officer regarding the public interest test, that on balance the public interest in maintaining the exemption outweighed the public interest in disclosing the information and that the report should be exempt.
-RESOLVED that the public be excluded whilst this item of business is transacted as it is likely there would be a disclosure of exempt information as defined in Paragraph 14, Part 1, Schedule

-12A of the Local Government Act, 1972 (as amended).
+RESOLVED that the public be excluded whilst this item of business is transacted as it is likely there would be a disclosure of exempt information as defined in Paragraph 14, Part 1, Schedule 12A of the Local Government Act, 1972 (as amended).